No Matter How Pro You Get, It’s Still a Passion Play

 Edit for Reality, and for How You Felt

 When you get the image into the computer and are ready to start applying some changes to it, remember that people connect with what is real.
 They may be awed by your post process prowess, but that’s nothing compared to an image that captures real life in a relatable way.
 A good technique is to try to remember how you felt when you took it and have that come across in your processing.
 No more, no less.

 In the beginning, you go out, shoot and some images look good and some don’t.
 Then you adjust so that you get a higher percentage of good images.
 But as you move on from those beginning stages, it’s important to remember to never stop those little adjustments.
 That one step closer to the subject, that slightly steadier hand, that more perfect composition – these little things will help you continue to improve a few steps everyday.
 This is the key to mastering it.

 Your Profile Is Your Portfolio

-You can learn alot about yourself and your photography by keeping a public profile.
+You can learn a lot about yourself and your photography by keeping a public profile.
 Sure, your decisions are your own, but seeing what people respond to is also a powerful thing to be aware of.
 You can use it to your advantage.
-So, set up your online profile, in your place of choosing, and curate it well.
+So, set up your online portfolio, in your place of choosing, and curate it well.
 This will become your calling card and, these days more than ever, and a deciding factor on whether people want to hire you.